caronc/nzb-notify/README.md

 Notify Processing Script
 ========================
 This script was intended to be an [NZBGet](http://nzbget.net) _post-processing_ wrapper to different forms of notification services.
+But the script works fine as standalone tool for anyone else too!

 NZBGet users can be notified on supported devices of the status of a download they made.
 Non-NZBGet users can also use this tool as a standalone app that